-RICHARD G. KOTARBA July 5, 1941 - July 26, 2024
+G. KOTARBA RICHARD July 5, 1941 - July 26, 2024

 Richard G. Kotarba, 83, passed away peacefully with family by his side on July 26, 2024.
-He was born to Alex Walter Kotarba and Julia on July 5, 1941 in a small coal mining patch, known as Allison No. 1, deep in Fayettie Pennsylvania.
-1955, he County, Beginning attended in attended the Pontifical College Josephinum seminary as a high school freshman and stayed through his first year of college, finishing his college studies at John Carroll University, where he graduated Magna Cum Laude in 1963.
+He was born to Alex Walter Julia Kotarba and Frances Honeychuck Kotarba on July 5, 1941 in a small coal mining patch, known as Allison No. 1, deep in Fayette Pennsylvania.
+1955, he County, Beginning attended in he

+Attended the Pontifical College Josephinum seminary as a high school freshman and stayed through his first year of college, finishing his college studies at John Carroll University, where he graduated Magna Cum Laude in 1963.
 Dick then attended Boston College Law School on a Presidential Scholarship, where he served as case note editor for the Law Review and was inducted to The Order of the Colf.
 During Law School, he married his bride, Barbara, on July 11, 1964.
 Dick joined the Pittsburgh-based law firm of Meyer, Unkovic & Scott LLP in 1966, was made partner in 1973, and remained with the firm for 55 years until his retirement in 2021.

-Shortly after returning to Dittal-
+Shortly after returning to Pitter

-retirement in 2021.
+1973, and remained with the firm for 55 years until his retirement in 2021.
 Shortly after returning to Pittsburgh, Dick and Barb welcomed three children and settled in Sewickley, residing in their home for over 45 years.
 As a devout Catholic, he instilled values of faith and love of God, care of family, and respect for education, while imparting a deep sense of gratitude and strong work ethic to his children.
 From his children he expected much, and in turn, took great pride in their many accomplishments.
 As a doting grandfather, he loved spending time with his grandchildren and attending their various activities, educating them on their faith and quizzing them with math problems.
 Dick loved the practice of law.
 It was challenging and rewarding.
 He had a successful career highlighted by resolving disputes arising out of the construction of the Convention Center, claims involving the Port Authorities subway system and the two stadiums.
 Most notably, he argued at the Court of International Justice in the Hague, Netherlands, before the United States-Iranian Tribunal during the 1979 Iranian hostage crisis and won a multi-million dollar award.